MX23RW : Tuesday, June 3 19:32:36| >> :120:5362:5362:

 We say: Bristol City 2-1 Preston North End

-Bristol City may have lost back-to-back away games, but they will still fancy their chances of claiming maximum points, considering they have won each of their last four home matches.
+Bristol City may have lost back-to-back away games, but they will still fancy their chances of claiming maximum points, considering that they have won each of their last four home matches.

 We ultimately believe the Robins will do enough to edge out a Preston side that have lost five of their previous six away games.